Academic Definitions

 Final Examination Policy

 The last week of each semester of the academic year is designated as finals week.
 Final examinations for the summer term are given on the last day of classes.
 The undergraduate final examination schedule for each academic term is determined by the Office of the University Registrar at the Morgantown location, the Office of Academic Affairs at the WVU Potomac State College, and the Office of the Registrar at WVU Institute of Technology.
-The final examination date and time for a class is determined by the class meeting time.
+The final examination date and time for a class is determined by the class meeting time; except for online asynchronous courses, which do not have a set class time..

 Assignments given in place of a final exam or “take-home” final examinations, excluding projects or assignments that are intended to be completed across the entire semester, may not be due before the final examination date and time for that class.